Transfusion reaction - hemolytic

 Toggle: English / Spanish

-A hemolytic transfusion reaction is a serious problem that occurs after a patient receives a transfusion of blood.
-The red blood cells that were given to the patient are destroyed by the patient's immune system.
+A hemolytic transfusion reaction is a serious complication that can occur after a transfusion of blood.
+The red blood cells that were given in the transfusion are destroyed by the patient's immune system.

 There are other types of allergic transfusion reactions that do not cause hemolysis.

 Blood is classified into different blood types called A, B, AB, and O.